CaciqueCandela/CaciqueCandela/README.md

 - 👋 Hi, my name is Nelson Ramírez @CaciqueCandela.
 I'm a programming languages student.
-- 👀 I’m interested in learning about other programming languages like JavaScript, C++ or SQL.
+- 👀 I’m interested in learning about other programming languages like JavaScript, C++, or SQL.
 - 🌱 I’m currently learning Phyton.
-- 💞️ I’m looking to collaborate on differents projects related with web development, new technologies to improve myself as a professional and developer.
+- 💞️ I’m looking to collaborate on different projects related to web development, and new technologies to improve myself as a professional and developer.
 - 📫 How to reach me: You can write me at jaguar1077@gmail.com
 - 💻 Visit my LinkedIn profile here www.linkedin.com/in/NelsonRamirezGarcia